daotl/ts-to-effect-schema/README.md

 }
 ```

-/!\ Please note: if your exported interface/type have a reference to a non-exported interface/type, ts-to-zod will not be able to generate anything (missing dependencies will be reported).
+/!\ Please note: if your exported interface/type have a reference to a non-exported interface/type, ts-to-effect-schema will not be able to generate anything (missing dependencies will be reported).

 ## Limitation